TicoKorhonen/TicoKorhonen/README.md

 # Tico Korhonen

 ## Myself
 Hello, my name is Tico Korhonen, and I'm currently studying computer science at Gradia Viitaniemi.
 I'm an avid learner of programming, and eager to learn as much as I possibly can about program development and computing.
-If I get a chance to learn something new or more of something that I already am quite familiar with, I will always look forward to it.
+If I get a chance to learn something new or improve at something that I'm already quite familiar with, I will always look forward to it.
 Being able to create or be a part of something, has been my passion since I was little.

 ### Summary
 Computer Science student.
 Some experience with programming.
-Learning, and improving daily.
+Learning and improving daily.
 Most comfortable with .NET development.

 ### Experience
 - Discord Chatbot project made with javascript, that answers questions regarding the job market.
 Gives the user tips, and possibly helps them to find a job suitable for their interests and skills.